pauradev/pages/pages/01.Blog/06.Tutorials/02.integrate-with-woo/.revs/20200731-152443/item.md

 ---
 #### __**Troubleshooting**__
 ___
-Depending on the version of Woocommerce and word press you are using you may have to enable legacy webhooks complete the following actions if you are able to see orders in Woocommerce but are unable to view them in PrintAura*
+Depending on the version of Woocommerce and word press you are using you may have to enable legacy webhooks complete the following actions if you are able to see orders in Woocommerce but are unable to view them in Printaura*
 ___
 >#### Navigate to Webhooks
 Navigate to Woocommerce > Settings > Advanced > Webhooks